About Asbestos Exposure at Washington County Memorial Hospital — Salem, Indiana: What Workers and Tradesmen Need to Know

 Pipefitters and Steamfitters

-Indiana pipefitters who worked under union agreements covering hospital construction and maintenance projects share a documented exposure profile with pipefitters who worked at Bethlehem Steel Burns Harbor and Cummins Engine Columbus — facilities where the same Thermobestos and Kaylo pipe insulation products are alleged to have been installed on comparable high-pressure steam systems.
+Indiana pipefitters who worked under union agreements covering hospital construction and maintenance projects share a documented exposure profile with pipefitters who worked at Bethlehem Steel Burns Harbor and Cummins Engine Columbus — facilities where the same Thermobestos and calcium silicate pipe insulation products are alleged to have been installed on comparable high-pressure steam systems.
 Indiana asbestos attorneys handling hospital exposure claims draw on that broader industrial record when documenting product identification for workers whose hospital employment records are incomplete.

 A pipefitter or steamfitter diagnosed with an asbestos-related disease faces Indiana’s unforgiving two-year deadline.
 Contact an asbestos attorney Indiana with experience in hospital and industrial exposure claims — the clock on your right to compensation is already running.